Skip to main content

 Installation

-Add OpenTelemetry packages and AI instrumentation libraries to your project:
+Add the OpenTelemetry packages to your project:

 pip install opentelemetry-api opentelemetry-sdk \